torstenboettjer/presentations/content/main.md

 ## How To Use The Demo
 #### Sub-Headline

-1. Type in stuff on the left.
+1. Type in stuff on the left. <!-- .element: class="fragment" -->
-2. See the live updates on the right.
+2. See the live updates on the right. <!-- .element: class="fragment" -->

 ---